Get Your STEM Classroom Ready for Back to School!

 This activity inspired us to create a series of lessons that help break down stereotypes and encourage students to imagine themselves as STEM professionals.
 Here is our sequence:

-1. Uncover stereotypes: Students will first draw what they think a STEM professional looks like and describe common characteristics.
+1. Uncover Stereotypes: Students will first draw what they think a STEM professional looks like and describe common characteristics.

 3. Research & Reflect: Students research a scientist and engineer and reflect on whether physical traits can determine a STEM professional.